 With similar tensile strengths, ABS and PLA are both adequate for many prototyping applications.
 ABS is often preferred due to its improved ductility over PLA.
 With a higher flexural strength and better elongation before breaking, 3D printed ABS can be employed for end use applications whereas PLA remains popular for rapid prototyping when form is more critical than function.

 The nature of printing with FDM means that for both ABS and PLA, the print layers will be visible after printing.
 ABS typically prints in a matte finish while PLA is semi-transparent, often resulting in a glossier finish.

 Acetone is often used in post processing to smooth ABS, also giving the part a glossy finish.
-ABS is regularly machined after printing and can easily be sanded.
+ABS can be easily sanded and is often machined (for example, drilled) after printing.
 PLA can also be sanded and machined, however greater care is required.